 An LED picture light, though, produces much less UV and IR radiation than other forms of illumination.
 As a result, LED picture lights can be used with most artwork without fear of causing damage to the subject.

 2. Safety – LED fixtures are so efficient with energy that they produce little radiant heat.
 In fact, an LED lamp is normally cool enough to safely touch.
 This reduces fire risk, and what also reduces fire risk is the fixture’s design.

 LED optical framing projectors, like those produced by Phantom Lighting, are available with insulation contact, or IC, rated housings.
 An IC-rated housing is safe enough to use with building insulation, to the point where the housing can be covered in insulation without increasing the chances of causing a fire.
-An IC-rated framing projector is the ideal choice for energy efficient buildings, where additional insulation is usually present.
+An IC-rated framing projector is an ideal choice for energy-efficient buildings, where additional insulation is usually present.